Is a virtual room

 - creates a new PureVerb eXtended (PVX) single-file,

-shows the contents of a PVX-file, impulse responses, octave-band
+contents of a PVX-file, impulse responses, octave-band filtered

 - optionally directly creates